gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 We can use this handler to submit any `<form>` tag that's decorated with `data-remote="true"`.
 Essentially, it submits the form as the browser would have itself, just with `fetch`.
 Then, when it gets a response back -- and remember that response should be a small snippet of JavaScript -- it adds a `<script>` tag to the `<head>` to force the browser to evaluate that response.

 >Honestly, I wouldn't even do this yourself.
 Check out the [rails-ujs](https://github.com/rails/rails/tree/master/actionview/app/assets/javascripts) library.
-It's from rails, but isn't actually tied to it.
+It's from Rails, but isn't actually tied to it.
 It gives you the `data-remote` stuff, plus more.

 Ok, and server side: